shangyuj/2200-messed-up/index.md

 - Read ["What is grammar and how is grammar used?"](https://canvas.iastate.edu/courses/118016/modules/items/7001752) (5 min)
 - Read ["Varieties of English"](https://canvas.iastate.edu/courses/118016/modules/items/7001753) (5 min)

-### Survey
-Prescriptive versus descriptive grammar, which side are you on?

 ### Definitions of grammar
 - Klammer et al. (2010):
   - “the linguistic system that presumably exists in the mind of a speaker of a language”